 What do you do with relationship property?
 Your path to a fresh start

-What legal advice will I need?
+What legal advice do I need?

 What happens with a jointly owned property after splitting up?